Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Fundamentals Guidelines to Identify Anomalous Behaviour in Blockchain

 \subsection{Key Requirements for Anomaly Detection Mechanisms Design}

-Usually, behaviour of an anomalous participant varies noticeably as compared to other legitimate participants, therefore, they gets identified by anomaly detection models.
-However, in order to get efficient results, certain key requirements needs to be considered while designing anomaly detection models for blockchain networks.
+Usually, behaviour of an anomalous participant varies noticeably as compared to other legitimate participants, therefore, they get identified by anomaly detection models.
+However, in order to get efficient results, certain key requirements need to be considered while designing anomaly detection models for blockchain networks.
 In this section, we discuss these requirements to give readers an overall viewpoint.